Heather Perriam

 Actions

-With over a decade of experience in Microsoft technologies and 15 years in telecommunications, Heather blends deep technical expertise with strategic leadership.
-Originally from the United States and now based in Devon, she is passionate about mentoring others and creating opportunities that help people grow their skills and careers.
+With a career spanning both telecommunications and over a decade in Microsoft technologies, Heather combines deep technical expertise with strategic leadership.
+Originally from the United States and now based in Devon, she is passionate about growing people as much as platforms.
+She focuses on mentoring consultants and creating opportunities for others to build confident, sustainable careers in tech.

 Area of Expertise